pingcap/docs/statistics.md

 ### Switching between statistics versions

 It is recommended to ensure that all tables/indexes (and partitions) utilize statistics collection from the same version.
-Version 2 is recommended, however it is not recommended to switch from one version to another without a justifiable reason such as an issue experienced with the version in use.
-A switch between versions may involve a period of time when no statistics are available until all tables have been analyzed with the new version, which may negatively impact the optimizer plan choices if statistics aren't available.
+Version 2 is recommended, however, it is not recommended to switch from one version to another without a justifiable reason such as an issue experienced with the version in use.
+A switch between versions might take a period of time when no statistics are available until all tables have been analyzed with the new version, which might negatively affect the optimizer plan choices if statistics are not available.

-Examples of justifications to switch may include - with Version 1, there could be inaccuracies in equal/IN predicate estimation due to hash collisions when collecting count-min sketch statistics.
-Solutions are listed in the section on [Count-Min Sketch](#count-min-sketch).
+Examples of justifications to switch might include - with Version 1, there could be inaccuracies in equal/IN predicate estimation due to hash collisions when collecting Count-Min sketch statistics.
+Solutions are listed in the [Count-Min Sketch](#count-min-sketch) section.
 Alternatively, setting `tidb_analyze_version = 2` and rerunning `ANALYZE` on all objects is also a solution.
-Early release of Version 2, there was a risk of memory overflow after `ANALYZE`.
-This issue is resolved, but initially, one solution was to `set tidb_analyze_version = 1` and rerunning `ANALYZE` on all objects.
+In the early release of Version 2, there was a risk of memory overflow after `ANALYZE`.
+This issue is resolved, but initially, one solution was to `set tidb_analyze_version = 1` and rerun `ANALYZE` on all objects.

 To prepare `ANALYZE` for switching between versions: